bogadrian/gatsby-final/src/posts/when-i-started.md

 Why?
 Why are you learning all of this at your age?
 Does it even make sense?
 Do you think you still have time to become good at it?

-It is not too late for you?
+"It is not too late for you?".

 There are online a lot of questions like this.
 Made by people in my position.
 People who try to learn to code to change their lives, their careers, at an age not very suitable to do that.